-The vertical breast reduction eliminates the inframammary incision.
-Dr. Wallach will commonly employ a vertical breast reduction technique (usually a modified LeJour technique) that minimizes the amount of scarring on the breast using a “lollipop-type” pattern that encompasses a circular incision around the areola with a lower breast vertical incision.
-This technique is often used for smaller breast reductions, when the patient’s skin quality is good, and the NAC does not have to be raised a significant length.
+The vertical breast reduction is similar to the Wise excision pattern procedure but eliminates the inframammary incision.
+Dr. Wallach will commonly employ a vertical breast reduction technique that minimizes the amount of scarring on the breast using a “lollipop” pattern that uses a circular incision around the areola and a vertical incision down the lower breast.
+This technique is often used for smaller breast reductions when the patient’s skin quality is good, and the nipple does not have to be raised a long distance.

 Horizontal incision technique

-This is a technique that employs an inframammary incision and an incision only around the areola.
-There is no vertical incision component from areola border to the breast fold that is seen with the Wise pattern or vertical pattern.
-This is performed using an inferior pedicle technique, and can be used for larger breast reductions and long pedicle lengths.
-A disadvantage of this technique is that the breast can look a bit “boxy.
+This is a technique that employs an incision at the breast crease and around the areola.
+There is no vertical incision from the areola border like used in the Wise or vertical pattern.
+This procedure is performed using an inferior pedicle technique and can be used for larger breast reductions and long pedicle lengths.
+A disadvantage of this technique is that the breast can look a bit “boxy” when fully recovered.